 The mechanisms by which EBV contributes to the progression of BL are poorly understood.
 The increased resistance to apoptosis of infected cells has been shown in many studies.
 Modulation of the micro-environment has also been regarded as an important aspect, but has been difficult to study due to the paucity of in vivo models.
-Our studies on EBV+ and EBV- BL cell-lines in the chick chorioallantoic membrane seem to support the concept of virus-mediated interactions with the vascularized stroma.
-Although the tested cell-lines have almost identical VEGF and VEGF-receptor expression profiles they interact differentially with the vascular system, both the blood vessels and the lymphatics.
-Thereby, EBV+ BL cells induce massive immigration of leukocytes, which may then induce hem- and lymphangiogenesis.
-It is likely that the latter promotes lymphogenic dissemination of tumor cells.
+Our studies on EBV+ and EBV-BL cell-lines in the chick chorioallantoic membrane seem to support the cell-lines BL2B95 and BL74 as compared to the EBV- cell-line BL2 are due to the immigration of leukocytes induced by the former.
+The production of angiogenic growth factors and matrix metalloproteinases by immune cells is well documented [36].